Managing PostgreSQL users

 yandex_mdb_postgresql_userresource:resource "yandex_mdb_postgresql_user" "<username>" { cluster_id = "<cluster_ID>" name = "<username>" password = "<password>" grants = [ "<role1>","<role2>" ] login = <DB_login_permission> conn_limit = <maximum_number_of_connections> deletion_protection = <deletion_protection> settings = { <DB_settings> } permission { database_name = "<DB_name>" } }Where:

-login: Permission to log in to the DB,trueorfalse.deletion_protection: User deletion protection,true,false, orunspecified(inherits the value from the cluster).
+login: Database login permission,trueorfalse.deletion_protection: User deletion protection,true,false, orunspecified(inherits cluster setting).
 The default value isunspecified.

-The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the
+The username may contain Latin letters, numbers, hyphens, and underscores.
+It must start with a letter, number, or underscore, but cannot begin with a

-admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for Managed Service for PostgreSQL.
-You cannot create users with these names.The password must be from 8 to 128 characters long.
+admin,repl,monitor,postgres,mdb_superuser,mdb_admin,mdb_monitor, andmdb_replicationare reserved for internal use by Managed Service for PostgreSQL.
+You cannot create users with these names.The password must be 8-128 characters long.

 You can also generate a password using Connection Manager.
 To do this, replace